Weston Assault Lawyer

 Arrest often happens immediately, especially when the police show up and both people are still present.
 Police will then often take a quick statement from each person and then make an arrest of either or both people.

-There is no actual statute called “aggravated assault”, but there are aggravating factors that can enhance the penalties for first, second, and third-degree assault charges.
-The most common aggravating factor seen by assault attorneys in Weston, is if the victim or the complaining party is elderly, blind, disabled, pregnant, or has an intellectual disability.
+There is no actual statute called aggravated assault, but there are aggravating factors that can enhance the penalties for first, second, and third-degree charges.
+The most common aggravating factor seen by our attorneys in Weston, is if the victim or the complaining party is elderly, blind, disabled, pregnant, or has an intellectual disability.
 That is an aggravating factor, and it would enhance the penalties.
 For example, even if someone is only charged with assault in the third degree, if the victim is elderly, meaning they are over 65-years-old, it is a Class A misdemeanor.
 If convicted, one has to serve a mandatory minimum year in jail that the court cannot suspend or reduce.

 What Are The Penalties and Consequences Of Assault in Weston?